AtlasOfLivingAustralia/data-management/.github/ISSUE_TEMPLATE/full-index-check.md

 - Update config value:  "new_collection": "new-biocache" set "new-biocache' to lastest collection.
 Find new collection name in either SOLR Admin or in `Create SOLR collection` step of Full Index dag run.

   For example:  "new_collection": "biocache-2025-03-05-16-00"
-- Leave other config values unchanged
+- Check if any config values have been raised in errors, may need to set to false.

 ## Job Schedule